-- The following substances or their compounds shall not be added to the product during the production process:

-- Mercury;

-- Arsenic:

 - Selenium;

-- Lead:
+- Lead;

 - Cadmium;

 - Chromium IV and VI; or

 - Antimony.

 - b No substance shall be used in the production processes that are classified as toxic, carcinogenic, harmful to the reproductive system or genetically harmful (excluding cement).

+- c A publicly available document (example: safety data sheet or technical data sheet) which discloses all hazardous substances and chemicals of concern in accordance with the Globally Harmonized System(GHS).